null-event/spooky_phish/README.md

         - Obscures the underlying operations infrasturcture to curious Blue teams.

 ## Improvements to RedIra
-- ACME provider upgrade to version .XXXX
+- ACME provider upgrade
 - Fixed several bugs in the code and introduced updates in Cobalt Strike Ansible playbooks
     - Refactored CS download
-    - Fixed JDK dependency issue that was preventing Keystore Java import
+    - Fixed JDK dependency and Keystore Javastore issues
-    - Altered instance deployment to work better with CS
+    - Altered instance deployments to work better with Cobalt Strike system requirements -Pwndrop implementation for facilitating payload hosting on C2 server

 ## Versioning
 This following components were leveraged for development and are stable for this release: